neondatabase/website/content/docs/extensions/pg_trgm.md

 Similarly, there are operators to compute the distance based on the `word_similarity`  and `strict_word_similarity` functions.

-## Performance Considerations
+## Performance considerations

 While `pg_trgm` enhances text search capabilities, computing similarity can get expensive when matching against a large set of strings.
-Here are a few tips to improve performance.
+Here are a couple of tips to improve performance:

-- **Indexing**: Using `pg_trgm`, you can create a GIST or GIN index to speed up similarity search queries.
-This also helps regular expression based searches, such as `LIKE` and `ILIKE` operators.
+- **Indexing**: Using `pg_trgm`, you can create a `GiST` or `GIN` index to speed up similarity search queries.
+This also helps regular expression-based searches, such as with `LIKE` and `ILIKE` operators.
     ```sql
     CREATE INDEX trgm_idx_gist ON books USING GIST (title gist_trgm_ops);
     -- or